michelacameletti/risultati_modello_inla/README.md

     - [figura con posizione stazione: stazione rural](./nuove_figure/graficiSerieValidazione_ruralJanuary.png)

   **Following the reviewer's suggestions, we have changed the range of the scale for the urban station (January series).
-In addition, we have added an inset which depicts the shape of the Italian Peninsula along with the position of each station"**
+In addition, we have added an inset which depicts the shape of the Italian Peninsula along with the position of each station.
+Now, the caption reports the name of the three depicted stations."**

 - Figura 7 e 8 [SARA] cambiare la scala della mappa per la varianza: